learnbyexample/learn_gnugrep_ripgrep/gnu_grep.md

 3*(a^b)-42
 ```

+## Patterns starting with hyphen

-3) Patterns cannot start with `-` as it will be treated as a command line option.
+Patterns cannot start with `-` as it will be treated as a command line option.
 Either escape it or use `--` as an option before the pattern to indicate that no more options will be used (handy if pattern is programmatically constructed).
-This is not unique to `grep` command.
+This problem and the solution is not unique to `grep` command.

 ```bash
 $ # command assumes - is start of an option, hence the errors